kodecocodes/objective-c-style-guide/README.md

-# The official raywenderlich.com Objective-C style guide.
+# Derived from the official raywenderlich.com Objective-C style guide.

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for our team.

 ## Introduction

 The reason we made this style guide was so that we could keep the code in our books, tutorials, and starter kits nice and consistent - even though we have many different authors working on the books.

-This style guide is different from other Objective-C style guides you may see, because the focus is centered on readability for print and the web.
-Many of the decisions were made with an eye toward conserving space for print, easy legibility, and tutorial writing.

 ## Credits